Observation of top-quark pair production in lead-lead collisions at $\sqrt{s_\mathrm{NN}}=5.02$ TeV with the ATLAS detector

 Muon candidates are reconstructed by matching tracks reconstructed in the ID and the MS\@.
 Candidates are required to originate from the primary vertex with $|d_{0}|/\sigma_{d_{0}} < 3$ and $ |\Delta z_{0} \sin\theta| < 0.5$~mm.
-They must satisfy `Loose' identification criteria~\cite{ATLAS:2020auj} and are further required to have $\pt > 15$~\GeV and $|\eta| < 2.5$.
-The muon candidates must also satisfy track- and calorimeter-based isolation requirements~\cite{ATLAS:2019ibd, ATLAS:2020auj}
+They must satisfy ``Loose'' identification criteria~\cite{MUON-2018-03} and are further required to have $\pt > 15$~\GeV and $|\eta| < 2.5$.
+The muon candidates must also satisfy track- and calorimeter-based isolation requirements~\cite{HION-2018-25, MUON-2018-03}

-Jets are reconstructed from calorimeter energy deposits~\cite{ATLAS:2019jgo} using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a radius parameter $R = 0.4$, and are required to have $\pt > 35$~\GeV and $|\eta| < 2.5$.
+Jets are reconstructed from calorimeter energy deposits~\cite{HION-2017-06} using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter $R = 0.4$, and are required to have $\pt > 35$~\GeV and $|\eta| < 2.5$.
 Jet kinematics are corrected event-by-event for the contribution from underlying event~(UE) particles, and are calibrated using simulations of the calorimeter response~\cite{JETM-2018-05} and in situ measurements of the absolute energy scale.
-In situ measurements are carried out in $pp$ collisions and cross-calibrated to the \PbPb\ data~\cite{ATLAS-CONF-2015-016}, yielding a first jet calibration.
+In situ measurements are carried out in proton--proton~($pp$) collisions and cross-calibrated to the \PbPb\ data using the method described in Ref.~\cite{ATLAS-CONF-2015-016}, providing an initial jet calibration.
 Since jet modeling influences calculations of the missing transverse momentum~($\vec{p}_{\mathrm{T}}^{\mathrm{miss}}$, with magnitude $E_\mathrm{T}^\mathrm{miss}$), no requirement on $E_\mathrm{T}^\mathrm{miss}$ is imposed in the analysis.
 No $b$-tagging requirements are imposed on jets.